lyxell/logifix/README.md

 ## How does it work?

+Logifix uses static analysis and deep rewriting strategies to detect and automatically fix bugs and bad patterns in Java source code.

-Logifix starts by finding a set of problems in a source code file.
+Logifix starts by finding a set of problems in each source code file.
 Each problem is then analyzed in parallel to find an appropriate rewrite that will fix the problem.
 There are three categories of problems: code that contains bugs, code that can be simplified and code that can be removed.

-After fixes have been found they are categorized by problem and then presented to the user.
-The user gets to choose which rewrites to apply.
-If the user chooses multiple rewrites in the same file the result is produced using [an n-way merging algorithm](https://github.com/lyxell/nway).
+After fixes have been found they are categorized by problem type and then presented to the user.
+The user may choose which fixes to apply in each file.
+If the user chooses multiple fixes in the same file the result is produced using [an n-way merging algorithm](https://github.com/lyxell/nway).